Nikecow/leap/README.md

 ### Design choices:

-- Use BigDecimal for prices for extra precision, as small differences can add up
+- Use BigDecimal for currencies and durations for extra precision
 - A flexible IntervalReading parser to accommodate for imperfect readings
 - Use ZonedDateTime for hourly reports to account for timezones
 - Round currencies to 2 decimals in the report